VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks: Experiments

-In Table \ref{tab:robustness_turn}, we gauge model robustness to the compelexity in dialogue.
-We observed that model (1) performs better than model (2) overall, especially in higher turn positions, i.e. from the 4$^{th}$ turn to 8$^{th}$ turn.
+\emph{Robustness to dialogue turn}: In Table \ref{tab:robustness_turn}, we observed that model (1) performs better than model (2) overall, especially in higher turn positions, i.e. from the 4$^{th}$ turn to 8$^{th}$ turn.
 Interestingly, we noted some mixed results in very low turn position, i.e. the 2$^{nd}$ and 3$^{rd}$ turn, and very high turn position, i.e. the 10$^{th}$ turn.
 Potentially, with a large dialogue turn position, the neural-based approach such as hierarchical RNN can better capture the global dependencies within dialogue context than the entity-based compositional NMN method.

-For additional analysis, please refer to the Supplementary.
+\emph{Robustness to question structure}: Finally, we compared performance of VGNMN with the no-NMN variant (1) in different cases of question structures: single-question vs. multiple-part structure.
+In single-question structures, we examined by the question types (e.g. yes/no, wh-questions).
+In multi-part structures, we further classified whether there are sentences preceding the question (e.g. ``1Sent+Que'') or there are smaller (sub-)questions (e.g. ``2SubQue'') within the question.
+In Table \ref{tab:robustness_type}, we observed that VGNMN has clearer performance gains in multi-part structures than single-question structures.
+In multi-part structures, we observed higher gaps between VGNMN and model (1) in highly complex cases e.g. ``2Sent+Que'' vs. ``1Sent+Que''.
+These observations indicate the robustness of VGNMN and the underlying compositionality principle to deal with complex question structures.
+We also noted that VGNMN is still susceptible to extremely long questions (``>2Sent+Que'') and future work is needed to address these scenarios.